 HSA actively monitors the safety of COVID-19 vaccines authorised in Singapore to ensure that the benefits of these vaccines continue to outweigh the risks and that they remain safe for use.
 This is done through adverse events (AEs) monitoring systems to detect any potential safety signals so that relevant measures can be taken expeditiously.

-The COVID-19 vaccines currently available in Singapore are as follows:
+The COVID-19 vaccines* currently authorised and rolled-out are as follows:

 The following report provides an overview of suspected AEs that have been reported to HSA by healthcare professionals following the use of COVID-19 vaccines.
 The report also includes HSA's assessment of these reported AEs.